usnav/React-Login-Project/README.md

 Do not alter your package.json file except to install extra libraries or add extra scripts.
 Do not update existing libraries.

 Build a React application that implements components to register, login and view a list of users.
-Gotta keep sharpening your React skills.

 Make sure Auth0 is working properly.